Pike & Shot Warfare – 17th Century formations & tactics

 At Edgehill, the parliamentary foot battalions deployed in three Dutch style tertias (thirds).
 Each tertia consisted of four battalions; one forward, two in second line and a fourth in reserve.
 The three tertias of a Dutch army deployed in line, vanguard (right), main (middle) and rear-guard (left).
 Like the Roman quincunx, these formed a checkerboard of battalions in three offset lines.

-Prince Rupert had studied Gustavus’ tactics.
-Under his influence, the King’s foot deployed in 5 (smaller) Swedish style brigades.
+Prince Rupert had studied King Gustavus Adolphus’s Swedish tactics.
+Under his influence, the King’s foot deployed in five (smaller) Swedish style brigades.
 These also consisted of four battalions in diamond formation.
 However, these battalions were considerably smaller than those of Essex’s army.
-De Gomme’s map of the royalist deployment shows the King’s foot clearly, in tighter offensive (attack) formation.
-The fourth pike blocks have closed up and the musketeer wings have dropped back, in reserve.

 As was normal for the period, at Edgehill, brigades of horse deployed on the flanks of each army.
 De Gomme shows the King’s horse drawn up in two lines of squadrons, each of two to three troops.
 The parliamentary horse seem to have operated as individual troops.
 On their left flank plotoons of musketeers deployed between troops of horse.